argoproj/argo-helm/charts/argo-cd/README.md

 ## Upgrading

+### 3.10.2

+ArgoCD has recently deprecated the flag `--staticassets` and from chart version `3.10.2` has been disabled by default It can be re-enabled by setting `server.staticAssets.enabled` to true

 ### 3.8.1

 This bugfix version potentially introduces a rename (and recreation) of one or more ServiceAccounts.
 It _only happens_ when you use one of these customization: